 - Many suitcases look similar.
 Add unique element to your suitcase to help it stand out and avoid confusion.

 What’s the most popular color suitcase?
 Black.
 Avoid suitcase confusion by adding elements that make your stand out.
-Adding a ribbon to the handle, a colored strap, or a luggage tag can help your bag look unique.
+Adding a ribbon to the handle, a colored strap, or a cool luggage tag can help your bag look unique.